wanderia/netlib/README.md

 ### Features
 - Kotlinx Serialization encoder/decoder for Minecraft's FriendlyByteBuf/PacketByteBuf.
 - Abstract `SerializedPayload` for easy packet creation.
+- Support for both Fabric and NeoForge loaders.

 ### Developer Usage
 This project is intended to be included via Jar-in-Jar.\